Monster-ZeroX/HerokuHosted/README.md

 ## Deploying the frontend to Vercel
 1. From the `frontend/` directory run `vercel` (or use the Vercel dashboard) and connect the project.
 2. Set environment variables in Vercel:
-   - `NEXT_PUBLIC_API_BASE` = URL of the preferred backend (e.g., `https://directtorrent-free-1.herokuapp.com` if you route all browser traffic through the free app, or a load balancer if present).
+   - `NEXT_PUBLIC_API_BASE` = URL of the preferred backend (e.g., `https://directtorrent-free-1.herokuapp.com` if you route all browser traffic through the free app, or a load balancer if present). **Use an HTTPS URL**; browsers block mixed-content requests from the HTTPS Vercel frontend to an HTTP API and will surface a generic "Failed to fetch" error.
 3. Build and deploy:
    ```bash
    npm run build